Duuuscha/DP_DUSEK/notes.md

 \newpage

-# Fundamental of Higher Order Neural Networks for Modeling and Simulation [@guptaFundamentalsHigherOrder]
+# Fundamental of Higher Order Neural Networks for Modeling and Simulation [@gupta2012]

 ## Introduction